Canadian Bowl

 The Canadian Bowl is the championship of the Canadian Junior Football League.
 The three conference champions participate in the playdowns for the championship.
 One champion receives a bye to the game, while the other two play off in the Jostens Cup.
 The bye rotates among the three conferences.
-The 2025 champions are the Saskatoon Hilltops and the team with the most championships are the Saskatoon Hilltops with 24 Canadian Bowl victories.
+The 2025 champions are the Saskatoon Hilltops who have also won the most championships with 24 Canadian Bowl victories.

 Canadian Bowl

 Since 1989 the game has been known as the Canadian Bowl.